 Now, whereas many players will revert to using the towel they’ve brought onto the court with them, for many having a towel to wipe the sweat away is impractical given the lack of space.
 So, many other players will just rub their hands on the court walls!

 Understandably, the act of wiping your sweaty hands along a court wall is now unwelcome by many players and indeed many clubs.
 Therefore, if you can resist the urge to do this, all the better.

-If you do find your hands are sweaty and causing problems gripping your racquet, look at some other alternatives to using the wall:
+If you do find your hands are sweaty and causing problems gripping your racket, look at some other alternatives to using the wall:

 - Wrist sweatbands, for example, are an ideal choice and designed for this very purpose, preventing sweat from getting to your palms.
 This tends to work for many people, and for this reason, you’ll most likely see several squash players using this fantastic accessory – and they’re not just for fashion purposes!

-- You can also invest in gripper tape for your racquet handle.
-This works to increase the grip on your racquet, allowing you to hold it for a little while longer as your hands begin to sweat.
+- You can also invest in gripper tape for your racket handle.
+This works to increase the grip on your racket, allowing you to hold it for a little while longer as your hands begin to sweat.
 When combined with wrist sweatbands, they often eliminate the feel of sweaty hands completely.

 - Another tip here includes wiping your hands along the soles of your shoes which is likened to that of moves basketball players often take!

 Ultimately, if you can refrain from using the squash court walls to wipe your sweaty hands during play, then, by all means, do so.
 It’s common decency for other players and users of the court and ensures squash courts remain clean and healthy for all concerned.